amirkh8006/bootup-cli/README.md

 bootup
 ```

 Launch the interactive Text User Interface (TUI) for an intuitive way to browse and install services.
-The TUI provides:
+**Just choose the service you want to install and press enter.**

 ![TUI Demo](screenshots/tui-demo.png)